Irrelon/ForerunnerDB/readme.md

 * Phonegap/Apache Cordova 1.2.0
 * Safari 4 (includes Mobile Safari)

-## Use ForerunnerDB in Browser
-Include the fdb-all.min.js file in your HTML (change path to the location you put forerunner):

-	<script src="./js/dist/fdb-all.min.js" type="text/javascript"></script>

 ## Distribution Files
 The DB comes with a few different files in the ./js/dist folder that are pre-built to help you use ForerunnerDB easily.